calekochenour/workflow-structure/README.md

 * Conda ([Miniconda](https://docs.conda.io/en/latest/miniconda.html) or [Anaconda](https://docs.anaconda.com/anaconda/install/))

-To run this project in a web browser, click the icon below to launch the project with Binder:
+To run this project the current web browser, click the icon below to launch the project with Binder:

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/calekochenour/project-structure/main)

-Binder will open a Jupyter Notebook in the current web browser.
-Click "New" and select "Terminal" to open a terminal in the project folder.

 ## Instructions

+### Open Terminal

+Within Binder, click "New" and select "Terminal" to open a terminal in the root project folder.

 ### Create and Activate Conda Environment